anonymous572/autodialer/README.md

 Install Chrome Driver that matches the version of Chrome you are using (tested on 120.0.6099.109) https://googlechromelabs.github.io/chrome-for-testing/

-Check crhome version by goign to this address
+Check chrome version by goign to this address in chrome browser
       chrome://settings/help

 copy chromedriver.exe into the same directory as the script